 Students tend to feel powerless to change their situations, or they blame and criticize themselves for their symptoms and poor test results.

-The following are examples of cognitive and behavioral symptoms:
+The following are examples of cognitive and behavioural symptoms:

 Exam anxiety can sometimes get so intense that kids would drop out of school to avoid the cause of their anxiety.
-Many students try to self-medicate their anxiety with depressants like prescription medicines and alcohol, which can lead to substance dependence.
+Many students try to self-medicate their anxiety with depressants like prescription medicines and alcohol, leading to substance dependence.

 Does the above scenario sound familiar?
 Parents often try to compare your performance with that of your siblings or close friends.
 While this can be a nightmare for a child of young age, it can be the main source of their exam anxiety.

-Students often feel stressed when preparing for examinations due to pressure from school and family due to constant competition and comparison with peer groups and good performers.
+Students often feel stressed when preparing for examinations due to pressure from school and family due to constant competition, and comparison with peer groups and good performers.
 Managing this stress is a big concern among young pupils.
 In order to make children get higher academic results, parents criticize children by comparing them with better performers in family, friends and society, which makes students panic about exams.
-Parents force children to study with no relaxation time resulting in an atmosphere where students panic, feel neglected and eventually fall emotionally collapsed.
+Parents force children to study with no relaxation time, resulting in students’ panic, feeling neglected, and eventually falling emotionally collapsed.

-Students when unable to meet the expectations of the parents and pressure from society to be the best, lower their self confidence in them and start to develop a feeling of insecurity and also suffer from depression and other mental health problems.
+When unable to meet their parents’ expectations and pressured by society to be the best, students lower their self-confidence in themselves and start to develop a feeling of insecurity and suffer from depression and other mental health problems.
 The frequent pressure on students to reach good standards leads to self-harm and mental health problems among kids who get discouraged and disillusioned.
 Parental pressure is a major factor, as the majority of parents put pressure on their children by expecting them to achieve only the highest grades.

-Overscheduling study plans with personal time causes students to be unhappy, stressed, and frustrated in their efforts to complete assignments, prepare for exams, and receive good grades in academics, and they eventually lose focus in their efforts to excel in academia when they are unable to achieve success even then.
+Overscheduling study plans with personal time causes students to be unhappy, stressed, and frustrated in their efforts to complete assignments, prepare for exams, and receive good academic grades.
+They eventually lose focus in their efforts to excel in academia when they are unable to achieve success even then.

 When students experience anxiety during one exam, they may become so afraid that it will happen again that they become even more anxious for the next exam.
 After experiencing test anxiety on multiple occasions, students may come to believe that they have no control over the situation, a phenomenon known as learned helplessness.

-Under addition to the underlying mental causes of anxiety, the body releases a hormone called adrenaline in stressful conditions, such as before and during an exam.
-This is known as the “fight-or-flight” reaction because it helps the body prepare for what is about to happen.
+Other Biological Causes for Exam AnxietyIn addition to the underlying mental causes of anxiety, the body releases adrenaline in stressful conditions, such as before and during an exam.
+This is known as the “fight-or-flight” reaction because it helps the body prepare for what happens.
 This response essentially prepares you to either stay and deal with the stress or to flee the situation completely.

 This adrenaline rush can be beneficial in many situations.
 It assists you in properly dealing with stressful situations by keeping you aware and ready.
 However, for some people, anxiety symptoms might grow so severe that it’s difficult, if not impossible, to concentrate on the test.